-Most of the times, the fake traffic/spammy visits become the reason behind AdSense blockage.
+Most of the time, fake traffic/spammy visits become the reason behind AdSense blockage.
 So, in order to secure your account from that, you need to stop traffic from spammy referrals.

 Spammy traffic has a bounce rate of around 100%.
 This spammy traffic can be a reason for Adsense blockage.
 So, make sure you stop this frustrating traffic!

 Mostly, the foolish bloggers do that.
 They do ask visitors, if you like my post, click on the ads below :p

 As I mentioned earlier, each approved site gets examined by the Adsense team.
 During the examination, if they found that you’re asking visitors to click on your ads.
 The first policy of Google Adsense is:

 Never force your visitors to click on your ads.

 Are you aware of ‘ClickJacking’?

-ClickJacking is the term that means if a visitor clicks on more than two ads [located at a single page], he/she is doing clickjacking!
+ClickJacking is the term that means if a visitor clicks on more than two ads [located on a single page], he/she is doing clickjacking!

 More clicks from a single IP (Internet Protocol) can be taken as clickjacking.
 It is mostly done by spammy bots, haters, and online competitors.
 ClickJacking is one of the most common reasons behind Adsense blocking.